gadam/fintech_assessment_01/README.md

 ## Landscape:

-CloudVirga operates in the home lending and mortgage segment of the financial services industry.
-This industry is currently undergoing a makeover particularly relevant to tier-2 players (Bhattacharya et al., 2021):
+The home lending and mortgage segment of the industry (in the US) is currently undergoing a makeover particularly relevant to tier-2 players (Bhattacharya et al., 2021):
   1. Third-party technology and data providers are playing a greater role in streamlining more parts of the process
-  2. Nonbank lenders are growing market share
+  2. Non-bank lenders are growing market share
-  3. Introduction of more efficient digital platforms
+  3. More efficient digital platforms continue to be introduced
-  4. Innovative bundling of home-buying services, including mortgages
+  4. Innovative bundling of home-buying services, including mortgages are enabled
-  5. Re-entry of nonqualified mortgage lenders in the market
+  5. There are increasing signs that nonqualified mortgage lenders are re-entering the market

-CloudVirga's competitors include Gladly, ErisX and Recurly (Crunchbase, n.d.)
+CloudVirga's competitors include Gladly, ErisX and Recurly (Crunchbase, n.d.) and SimpleNexus LLC, Revel Systems Inc, Roostify Inc, Promontory MortgagePath LLC, OpenClose Inc and Mortgage Cadence LLC (Zoominfo, n.d.).

 Research by Investopedia (Tretina & Flores, 2022) suggest that of the 45 lenders that they investigated, an online service was a key feature of the product offerings confirming that most players are converging towards a digital strategy.
 However, as outlined in an interview by Digital Mortgage with Dan Sogorka and Tim Von Kaenal from CloudVirga (Smith, 2019), the end to end process is still fragmented and the fintech entrepreneurs are implementing point solutions at different parts of the value chain.
 A unified end to end solution is not yet available in the market.

 ## Results

-* What has been the business impact of this company so far?
-In the seven years since the company's inception, it has successfully

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?

-* How is your company performing relative to competitors in the same domain?
+The three rounds of stage funding followed by an acquisition by Stewart in the seven years since the company's inception point to a successful vision and value proposition by its founders.
+The company claims to have processed $100B USD in loans for 10 of the top 40 lenders in the country (CloudVIrga, n.d.)

+According to Zoominfo, CloudVirga nearest competitor in terms of revenue and employee headcount is Mortgage Cadence however no information could be found regarding where it ranked amongst all the players in that segment.

 ## Recommendations